European History - From Prehistory To 19TH Century

 Greece

 Century BC.
-These City States were autonomous, self-governed and largely
+These City-States were autonomous, self-governed, and largely

-currency.
+independent which were ruled by their citizens and having their currency.
 All of these States had the same religion and civilization.
 The city

-of Athens was a major city state of that age.
+of Athens was a major city-state of that age.

 The

-beginning, Philip II (King of Macedonia) occupied all areas of Greece and took them under his direct rule in 338 BC after Battle of Chaeronea.
-Later, his son Alexander the Great conquered the whole
+beginning, Philip II (King of Macedonia) occupied all areas of Greece and took them under his direct rule in 338 BC after the Battle of Chaeronea.
+Later, his son Alexander the Great conquered the Persian Empire and other areas including Persia, the Levant, Egypt, Mesopotamia, and parts of modern-day Pakistan, Afghanistan, and Central Asia.
+After he died in 323 BC, all these areas conquered by Alexander came under the strong

 Hellenization.